We’ve all heard of depression and anxiety, but when it comes to obscure mental illnesses, we’re not so well-informed.

 Yes, this is a thing.
 It takes its name from the novel by Lewis Carroll and sufferers have a problem with perception, specifically that they cannot judge the size of certain objects.
 They might see some larger than they really are whilst others may seem smaller.

-A very frightening but real syndrome in which the person suffering believes they are dead.
-Also called the ‘Walking Corpse Syndrome’, those suffering from Cotard’s are very hard to treat as they do not believe they exist.
+First described in 1880 by French neurologist Jules Cotard, a very frightening but real syndrome in which the person suffering believes they are dead.
+Also called the ‘Walking Corpse Syndrome’, those suffering from Cotard’s are very hard to treat as they do not believe they are real, living beings.

 Most of us have heard of Stockholm Syndrome, where the hostage becomes attached to their kidnapper, this is the opposite.
 The ones who have kidnapped become emotionally attached to their victim.